zxc916684603/ecs/intl.en-US/User Guide/Images/Export custom images.md

     **Note:** When an exported custom image contains a data disk snapshot, multiple files appear in your OSS.
 The file name with `system` indicates a system disk shapshot and the file name with `data` indicates a data disk snapshot.
 A data disk snapshot has an identifier corresponding to the data disk, which is the mount point of the data disk, such as xvdb or xvdc.

-2. After the custom image is exported successful, [download the object](../../../../reseller.en-US/Console User Guide/Manage objects/Download an object.md#) and then download the custom image file.
-The format of the image file is RAW by default.
+2. After the custom image is exported successful, [download the object](../../../../../reseller.en-US/Console User Guide/Manage objects/Download an object.md#) and then download the custom image file.

+    **Note:** The format of the image file is RAW by default.
+However, the .tar.gz format is also available during the gated launch period, and the file is in the .raw format after you unzip the .tar.gz file.
+If you are using Mac OS X operating system, the agent gnu-tar is recommended to unzip the file.